ethereum/consensus-specs/README.md

 * to select all components such that they are either quantum secure or can be easily swapped out for quantum secure counterparts when available
 * to utilize crypto and design techniques that allow for a large participation of validators in total and per unit time
 * to allow for a typical consumer laptop with `O(C)` resources to process/validate `O(1)` shards (including any system level validation such as the beacon chain)

+# Executable spec

+The aim is to have the entirety of the Ethereum 2.0Current just the phase 0 spec is executable.